x86matthew/Playable3DMaze/README.md

 ## Implementation
 While others have recreated this concept by building the game in modern game engines with the original textures, I chose a different approach.
 I reverse-engineered the original screensaver binary and modified it to enable player controls.

-This wasn't particularly difficult, as most of the core logic already exists within the executable.
-I hooked some internal functions to remove the computer-controlled aspect, and replaced it with keyboard input controls.
+This wasn't particularly difficult as most of the core logic already exists within the executable.
+I hooked some internal functions to remove the computer-controlled aspects, and replaced them with user-controlled keyboard input.

 The main executable (`Playable3DMazeLoader.exe`) launches an instance of the original 3DMaze screensaver (`ssmaze.scr`), and injects a DLL (`Playable3DMaze.dll`) to extend its functionality.
 Anti-virus software may detect this as a false-positive.